-Dr. Gregory Maassen is a development professional with over 20 years of experience, including 13 years of senior management experience with the IFC/World Bank and USAID programs in Armenia, Afghanistan, Russia, Iraq, Macedonia and Jordan.
+Dr. Gregory F. Maassen is a development professional and (interim) manager with over 20 years of experience, including 15 years of senior management experience with the IFC/World Bank and USAID programs in Armenia, Southern Africa, Afghanistan, Russia, Iraq, Macedonia and Jordan.

 In-depth experience managing complex, high profile programs that focus on legislative reform, good governance and service improvement, capacity building, community based economic development and poverty alleviation.

-He was Senior Advisor Middle East and Asia to Cardno/EMG with assignments in Washington DC, Iraq, Jordan, Indonesia and Uganda and Chief of Party and Technical Expert for USAID in Afghanistan (LTERA Project, 2006-2009), Chief of Party for USAID in Macedonia (CGCL Project, 2003-2006 - EMG Deloitte) and Head of Office, Project Manager and expert (1999-2002) for the International Finance Corporation (IFC) of the World Bank Group in Armenia and Russia.
+He was Senior Advisor Middle East and Asia to Cardno/EMG with assignments in Washington DC, Iraq, Jordan, Indonesia and Uganda, Chief of Party of numerous USAID programs and Head of Office, Project Manager and expert for the International Finance Corporation (IFC) of the World Bank Group in Armenia and Russia.

 |Long Term Assignments - Dr. Gregory F. Maassen|